|

 fees can be easily passed to you by charging it to your next bill, with

-prepaid, there's no guarantee that money will every show up in your
+prepaid, there's no guarantee that money will ever show up in your

 prepaid account for them to take.
-And my understanding is
+Most (but not all) prepaid

-legally prepaid wireless carriers cannot take your account into a
+carriers do not have the ability to take your account into a negative

 - Force you to wait